Sinusitis is inflammation of the sinuses. It occurs as the result of an infection from a virus, bacteria, or fungus.

 Most sinus infections can be cured with self-care measures and medical treatment.
 If you are having repeated attacks, you should be checked for causes such as nasal polyps or other problems, such as allergies.

 Although very rare, complications may include:

 A green or yellow discharge does not mean that you definitely have a sinus infection or need antibiotics.

-The best way to prevent sinusitis is to avoid or quickly treat flus and colds:
+The best way to prevent sinusitis is to avoid colds and flu or treat problems quickly.

 Other tips for preventing sinusitis:

 O'Handley, Tobin EJ, Shah AR.
 Otorhinolaryngology.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 19.

 Cincinnati Children's Hospital Medical Center.
 Evidence-based care guideline for management of acute bacterial sinusitis in children 1 to 18 years of age.
 Cincinnati (OH): Cincinnati Children's Hospital Medical Center; 2006.

 Chow AW, Benninger MS, Brook I, Brozek JL, Goldstein EJ, Hicks LA, et al. IDSA clinical practice guideline for acute bacterial rhinosinusitis in children and adults.
 Clin Infect Dis.
 2012; 54:e72-e112.

 Rosenfeld RM, Andes D, Bhattacharyya N, Cheung D, Eisenberg S, Ganiats TG, et al. Clinical practice guideline: adult sinusitis.
 Otolaryngol Head Neck Surg.
 2007;137:S1-S31.